bradley1337/Flash/README.md

 Q: How do i know if the tokens are invalid?

-A: If the error says "Unauthorized"
+A: If the error says "Unauthorized" your token is either invalid or the token is dead.

 Q: How do i get tokens?

 A: 1.
 Generating them  2.
 Buying them 3.
 Getting free tokens somewhere